UW Libraries Support for Open Access

 - Royal Society of Chemisty: As a result of the UW Libraries subscription to the RSC Gold journals package, UW annually receives a number of vouchers which can be used to cover article publication charges (APCs) in RSC journals via RSC's "Gold for Gold" program.
 Contact Susanne Redalje (firstname.lastname@example.org) for more information or to obtain one of the vouchers.

-- Open Access Journal Hosting: using Open Journal System software, UW Libraries offers journal hosting services free of charge.
+- Open Access Journal Hosting: UW Libraries offers journal hosting services free of charge.
+Information is available for those interested in starting a new journal or migrating an existing journal to a new publishing platform and/or model.

 - Stanford Encyclopedia of Philosophy.
 UW Libraries is a full member of the Stanford Encyclopedia of Philosophy International Association, which helps fund open access to the Encyclopedia.